syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * "en-US"

-Sets the specific culture to the Scheduler.
+Sets the specific culture to the Schedule.

 #### Example

-To set the French culture on Scheduler – set its locale as fr-FR,
+To set the French culture on Schedule, set its locale as fr-FR,

 {% highlight html %}